WiLLiAM111333/cozywebsite/backend/docs/dataStructures/SuperMap.md

 ## toKeyArray

 The `toKeyArray` method returns an array of the keys in the map sorted by original insertion order.
 This array is cached internally in the SuperMap in a property called `SuperMap._keyArray`.
 The internally cached array gets set to `null` if you call the method `set()` or `delete()` since the array is no longer valid.
-Example:

 ```js
 const map = new SuperMap();